nxrighthere/ENet-CSharp/README.md

 `Library.version` the current compatibility version relative to the native library.

+`Library.Time` returns a current local monotonic time in milliseconds.
+It never reset while the application remains alive.

 `Library.Initialize(Callbacks callbacks)` initializes the native library.
 Callbacks parameter is optional and should be used only with a custom memory allocator.
 Should be called before starting the work.
 Returns true on success or false on failure.

 `Library.Deinitialize()` deinitializes the native library.
 Should be called after the work is done.

-`Library.Time` returns a current local monotonic time in milliseconds.
-It never reset while the application remains alive.
+`Library.CRC64(IntPtr buffers, int bufferCount)` computes a checksum for unmanaged buffers.

 Supporters
 --------